-Mesquite Rehabilitation Institute ranked in the top 10 percent of inpatient rehabilitation facilities in the United States, six years in a row (2011-2016).
+Mesquite Rehabilitation Institute ranked in the top 10 percent of inpatient rehabilitation facilities in the United States, seven years in a row (2011-2017).

 The ranking is by the Uniform Data System for Medical Rehabilitation (UDSMR), a not-for-profit corporation that was developed with support from the National Institute on Disability and Rehabilitation research, a component of the U.S. Department of Education.

 The UDSMR ranks rehabilitation facilities based upon care that is: